 Replacement certificate application

-There is a charge of £20 per certificate.
-Replacement certificates can only be issued under certain circumstances.
-Conforming to UK data protection legislation, a certificate request must come from the award holder only.
+There is a charge of £20 per replacement certificate.
+In order to conform to the UK data protection legislation, a certificate request must come from the award holder only.

 1. The certificate issued by the University is proof of conferment of an award.
 It is a unique and important document which should be retained by its recipient.
 Replacements, while having precisely the same standing as originals, are produced in the format currently in use.
 The University’s change of name in 2007 means that all certificates previously issued under the name of University of Central England in Birmingham or certificates issued under the name of Birmingham Polytechnic will bear the name “Birmingham City University”.